Auckland Film Studios

 Auckland Film Studios, formerly known as Henderson Valley Studios, is New Zealand's largest film studio complex, located in Henderson, West Auckland.
 Entrances to the complex are on Hickory Ave, Henderson Valley Road and Rabone Street, Henderson.

 The complex was originally built as insulated fruit store houses, hence their nickname, the 'cool stores'.
-Henderson Valley Studios have been used as film studios since 1994 when they were occupied by the television series Hercules and Xena, but since these shows ended, the studios have been home to such films and television shows as:
+Henderson Valley Studios have been used as film studios since 1994 when they were occupied by the television series Hercules and Xena.